- Two recent observational studies looked at the cardiovascular health of people who incorporated more plant-based foods into their diets.

 Based on a 2,000-calorie daily diet, the USDA suggests people eat 2 cups of fruit, 2.5 cups of vegetables, 6 ounces (oz) of grains, 5.5 oz of protein foods, and 3 cups of dairy.

-The first new study, called “Plant-centered diet and risk of incident cardiovascular disease during young to middle adulthood,” appears in the Journal of the American Heart Association.
+The first new study, called “Plant-centered diet and risk of incident cardiovascular disease during young to middle adulthood,” appears in the

 The researchers in this study tracked almost 5,000 young adults who were aged 18–30 years when the study began.
 The study lasted for 32 years.